 Skipping time is one of the most dangerous things you can do as a writer.
 While it can be necessary, it very rarely is, and when it isn't, it can be one of the worst ways of betraying your audience.

-An example of a good time skip was in Attack on Titan (the anime, not the manga).
-After the first two episodes, where I was introduced to a protagonist I really liked, that I both sympathized with and admired, the main characters had to go through five years of training, and that obviously wouldn't make a very interesting show, so they mostly skipped it.
-There are two reasons this was okay: first, they actually did include two episodes that zoomed in on the training, which made me feel that I hadn't missed out on anything major, and second, no significant character development took place that I didn't get to see.
+An example of a good time skip was in Attack on Titan (the anime, not the manga, where it was handled just shocking badly).
+After the first two episodes, where I was met a protagonist I really liked, who had both sympathy and admiration points in plenty, the main characters had to go through five years of training, so they mostly skipped it.
+There are two reasons this is okay: first, they do include two episodes about the training, which made me feel that I hadn't missed out on anything major, and second, no significant character development takes place that you don't get to see.

-So yeah.
-Those are the two requirements you have to meet at least one of whenever you do a time skip: either don't significantly change the characters over the skipped time, or show me some excerpts from it.
+So those are the two requirements you have to meet at least one of when you do a time skip: either don't significantly change the characters over the skipped time, or show some excerpts from it.
 If it's a long time you should probably do both.